Introduction to Gantt Chart in Project Management

 - Determining Planned Timelines Vs Actual Timelines on Project

 After all this discussion, we can conclude that the Gantt Chart concept can be thought of as well-known as well as the successful approach of project management practices.
 It can be accepted as an effective and also useful way for scheduling, following and controlling of projects wherein different tasks are aimed to be completed in a restricted time durations.

 This has been a guide to Gantt Chart in Project Management.
-Here we discussed the Concept, How to Use it, Role and Benefits.
+Here we discussed the basic concept, How to Use it, Role and Benefits respectively.
 You can also go through our other suggested articles to learn more –